-Canon 5DS R versus Canon 6D Mark II
+Canon 5DS R vs 6D Mark II

-The Canon EOS 5DS R and the Canon EOS 6D Mark II are two digital cameras that were revealed to the public, respectively, in February 2015 and June 2017.
+The Canon EOS 5DS R and the Canon EOS 6D Mark II are two digital cameras that were officially introduced, respectively, in February 2015 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 5DS R has a resolution of 50.3 megapixel, whereas the 6D Mark II provides 26 MP.
+The 5DS R has a resolution of 50.3 megapixels, whereas the 6D Mark II provides 26 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is notably smaller (9 percent) than the Canon 5DS R. Moreover, the 6D Mark II is markedly lighter (18 percent) than the 5DS R. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.